-We are asking candidates to commit to the following (as discussed and decided at our General Meetings):
+We were asking candidates to commit to the following (as discussed and decided at our General Meetings):

 - Support for every student.
 The new ACT Government must pressure for full Gonksi funding, ensure the recommendations of the Review into Students with Complex Needs and Challenging Behavior are fully implemented, fund a program to attract specialist teachers, fund interpreter services for schools and liaison officers at schools with many migrant families.